nik-ez/snowiq-docs/sa-resource-management.md

 When Resource Management screen opens, it displays list of existing resources within the current active event.

-Resources can be filtered oh by Depot Stste, and Type.
+Resources can be filtered by Depot State, and Type.

 To manage some resource, slide it's list's row to the left and tap the option.